KDE/documentation-develop-kde-org/content/distribute.md

 ---
 title: Distribute
 titleLink: Distribute
-subtitle: Get your applications to your user
+subtitle: Get your applications to your users
 weight: 30
 menu:
   main: